Falcons Beast Safety Prepared to Not Let the Vets Down

 Due to their salary cap situation, the Falcons split ways with four of their core safeties this offseason; Keanu Neal, Damontae Kazee, Ricardo Allen and Sharrod Neasman.

-Veterans Harmon and Harris have been a big help with Grant’s transition.
+Veterans Harmon and Harris have been a big help with Grant’s transition to the NFL.

 “To have big brothers I can lean on and get advice from, they’ve both been around for a long time,” Grant said.
 “Even stuff outside of football with wife and kids; I want that one day.
 Literally everything that they’re living right now, that’s what I want.
 They just give me advice every single day; I’m soaking it up.”